5 Relationship Situations That Are A Waste Of Your Valuable Time

 This arrangement keeps you both involved from a distance so neither of you ever shows true vulnerability.
 As a result, no real or lasting emotional intimacy takes hold.

+The Journal of Personality and Social Psychology showed that committed relationships and marriages require real intimacy, which can't be built on a shallow connection.
 Sure, hanging out and hooking up is fun and comfortable.
 But the more you do it, the more difficult real dating becomes.

 Dating requires openness and increased feelings of being vulnerable and exposed.
 It's about having a connection at different levels and being seen for who you are.
+The more you practice, the easier it becomes.
+So do more of it!

 If lasting love is what you seek, leave Mr. Hookup guy behind and start dating other people.

-When you first meet a guy and really like him, don't get caught up in the chemistry, his good looks, or his smooth-talking ways.
+When you first meet a guy and like him, don't get caught up in the chemistry, his good looks, or his smooth-talking ways.

 If he's saying the right things and you're not sure he means what he says, take time to learn whether you share core values, what his outlook on life is, how compatible you are, and the kind of relationship he is looking for.